JimmyKmi/JimmyKmi/README.md

 - 👋 Hi, I’m @JimmyKmi
 - 👀 I’m interested in designing, cooking, swimming, travelling
 - 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on all kind of things, if you have an Idea to create something, contact me on lzj.ac.cn !
+- 💞️ I’m looking to collaborate on all kind of things, if you have an Idea to create something amazing, contact me!
+-
+- email: jimmy@lzj.ac.cn
+- *NO ADS!